 Students conduct clinical observations of optometrists and participate in vision screenings at local elementary schools and Head Start programs.

-Students participate in clerkships in practices in the Boston area such as private practices, HMOs, hospitals, and corporate and multidisciplinary clinics.
+Students participate in patient care under the supervision of clinical precepters at locations in the Greater Boston area such as private practices, community health centers, hospitals, corporate settings, and multidisciplinary clinics.

 Students cycle through four external rotations, taking full responsibility for patients under the supervision of clinical preceptors.
 Rotations include a community health center, a VA hospital, specialty care (vision therapy, pediatrics, specialty contact lenses, low vision) and an elective (private optometry practices, additional VA opportunities, hospital based clinics, or ophthalmology practices).